MicrosoftDocs/globalization/globalization/localization/localization-overview.md

 - For help systems, is your product able to link to the content in the appropriate language?
 - If the files are to be stored in a content management system (CMS), does it support the locales that you need?

-Another major consideration is maintenance of the TMs and terminology lists that the vendor returns to you, as discussed in [Maintain translation memories](translation-memories.md) and [Manage terminology](managing-terminology.md).
+Another major consideration is maintenance of the TMs and terminology lists that the vendor returns to you, as discussed in [Translation memories](translation-memories.md) and [Manage terminology](managing-terminology.md).
 These linguistic assets will help to save costs and ensure quality in future projects.
 You should have an established process for curating them and storing them in a logical way, so they can be easily reused for future projects.

 ## Review and validation